-Brandi Chastain, a former Bronco All-American and assistant coach, returned to the Broncos full-time for the 2010 season as a volunteer assistant coach and is in her fourth season.
+Brandi Chastain, a former Bronco All-American and assistant coach, returned to the Broncos full-time for the 2010 season as a volunteer assistant coach and finished her seventh season in 2017.

 She received a degree in Communication from Santa Clara in 1991.

 Chastain resides in San Jose with her husband, Santa Claraheadcoach Jerry Smith, and their son Jaden.